Skip to Content

 The report notes that one feature that slows Metrolink trains is the lack of level boarding, leading to longer "dwell times" (times when trains are stopped in stations).
 Lots of rail, including Metro lines, have stations where the train floor and the platform are at the same level.
 This allows for riders to get on and off quickly.
 This include folks using wheelchairs, pushing strollers, rolling luggage, etc.

-Metrolink (and So Cal Amtrak) train floors are a couple of feet above station floor level, so trains dwell in stations for a while: 2-3 minutes.
+Metrolink (and So Cal Amtrak) train floors are about a foot above station floor level, so trains dwell in stations for a while: 2-3 minutes.
 Cal Electric anticipates level boarding will shave a minute off of dwell time.
 This time saving adds up, especially as accumulates over 10+ stations on many Metrolink trips.

 Electrification